el-sonny/covid-vs/README.md

 ---

-# YA CODIV Dashboard
+# Yet Another CODIV Dashboard

-This is a dashboard that allows you to generate graphs comparing countries
+This is a dashboard that allows you to generate graphs comparing countries.

 ## Get started